dmhuehol/EnvAn-WN-Phase-2/README.md

 embemo_2014bOrNewer: Current (10/10/17) version of MATLAB script to demonstrate visualization of ASOS data, using techniques only available in MATLAB 2014b or newer.
 Requires plotyyy.
 Tags: 2014b, ASOS, surface observations, utilities, in progress

+newNoseDetect: Current (11/12/17) version of MATLAB function to detect warm noses, writtent to be quicker, more flexible, and more powerful than nosedetect is currently.
+Updated with beginnings of new method utilizing diff function.
+Tags: sounding, in progress

 noseplotfind: Current version (8/17/17) of MATLAB function to detect and display warm noses.
 Current displays TvP, TvZ, and skew-T charts.
 See “to be added” section near end of function help for features in development.
 Tags: in progress, sounding Requires: prestogeo

 numwarmnose: Current version (8/18/17) of MATLAB script to divide up soundings data by the number and type of warm noses present.
 Tags: sounding, in progress, warm nose toolbox

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

-surfacePlotter: Current version (11/3/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
+surfacePlotter: Current version (11/11/17) of MATLAB function to visualize ASOS five-minute surface conditions data.
 Currently in very early stages of development.
-Updated 11/3/17 with further development; help and comments are now much more complete.
+Updated 11/11/17 with further development; surface condition figures where humidity is 100% can now be saved correctly, wind barbs are moved to make it less likely for pressure line to overlap with them, and x limits are changed to prevent confusion over how much data is present.
+Will likely become operational this week.
 Requires external functions addaxis, tlabel, and windbarb. addaxis was originally written by Harry Lee, tlabel by Carlos Adrian Vargas Aguilera, and windbarb by Laura Tomkins.
 Tags: in progress, ASOS, surface observations

 windplot: Current version (10/30/17) of MATLAB script demonstrating wind barb plotting over time, as used in surfacePlotter.
 Uses windbarb function to create windbarbs. windbarb was originally written by Laura Tomkins.
 Full documentation still needs to be added.
 Tags: in progress, utilities